tugend/github.tugend.io/pages/_posts/2021-09-23-openapi-1-endpoint-versioning.md

 endpoints are independent of each other and old versions are quickly deprecated and removed.

-In part 2, I'll compare this approach to API versoining.
+In part 2, I'll compare this approach to API versioning.

 We'll just add a versioned route per endpoint, and keep our current big OpenApi document with all endpoints for said API.
 For current unversioned endpoints, we